uCtrl/Server/README.md

 `$ gulp`

-When not using gulp you can use:
+Gulp offers you file monitoring and other useful services, but you can start without it:

 `$ node server.js`